home-assistant/developers.home-assistant/docs/documentation_create_page.md

 ### Embedding Code

 You can use the [default markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) to generate syntax highlighted code.
-For inline code wrap your code in {% raw %}`{% endraw %}.
+For inline code wrap your code in back-ticks.

 When you're writing code that is to be executed on the terminal, prefix it with `$`.